-Africa Travel Tip: Excess Baggage
+South Africa Travel Tip: Shipping Excess Baggage

-After spending several years in Cape Town and taking annual trips home to grab 'just one more sweater' or 'those boots I can't live without', I accumulated a fair amount of stuff while living abroad.
+/After spending several years in Cape Town and taking annual trips home to grab 'just one more sweater' or 'those boots I can't live without', I accumulated a fair amount of stuff while living abroad.
 I find that two checked bags is an adequate allowance when traveling to/from the U.S. to Africa on holiday (standard on most international carriers), but I was struggling to fit everything in my bags for my last trip home.
 I looked at Turkish Airlines excess baggage fees for my route and it was going to be a couple hundred dollars - not an option on my budget.

 We all have those tops or jeans we're keeping at the back of the drawer that never seem to make it into our wardrobe rotation, yet we refuse to get rid of them.
 My first tip, depending on the purpose of your travel, is to pack clothes like these.
 Obviously this might not work for a business trip, but carrying a few basic tees are perfect for a weekend camping or on a casual self-drive safari.
 Wash, then donate these items locally to leave them behind once and for all at the end of your trip.
 You'll eventually have a lot more room in your suitcase and in your wardrobe.